chark1es/lethal_comany_modpack/README.md

 In chat:

 `/restart` - Prompts you to confirm or deny.
 If you confirm, it will perform a quick restart and you will lose everything within the ship.
 Only the **host** can initiate this command.

+In terminal:

+`teleport` - Activates the teleporter

+`launch` - pulls the ship lever

+`door` - Open / closes the door

+`lights` - Togglet the lights in the ship

 ## Gameplay Modification(s)s: